ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_poldev/general_project.md

 ## Import configuration into a project

 When a project is loaded in Policy Studio, you can select **File** > **Import** > **Configuration Fragment** from the main menu to import configuration into the project.
-This feature enables you to import XML-based configuration previously exported from Policy Studio.
+This feature enables you to import XML or YAML-based configuration previously exported from Policy Studio.

 You can also select **File** > **Import** > **Custom filters** to import custom filters to be added to the Policy Studio filter palette.